What Is an Asthma Attack?

-Some people with asthma may go for extended periods without having an asthma attack or other symptoms, interrupted by periodic worsening of their symptoms, due to exposure to asthma triggers or perhaps from overdoing it as in exercise-induced asthma.
+Some people with asthma may go for extended periods without having an asthma attack or other symptoms, interrupted by periodic worsening of their symptoms due to exposure to asthma triggers such as exercise or exposure to cold air.

 Mild asthma attacks are generally more common.
 Usually, the airways open up within a few minutes to a few hours after treatment.
 Severe asthma attacks are less common but last longer and require immediate medical help.
 It is important to recognize and treat even mild symptoms of an asthma attack to help you prevent severe episodes and keep asthma under control.

 What Happens if an Asthma Attack Goes Untreated?

 Without immediate asthma medicine and asthma treatment, your breathing may become more labored, and wheezing may get louder.
 If you use a peak flow meter during an asthma attack, your reading will probably be less than your personal best.

 As your lungs continue to tighten during the asthma attack, you may be unable to use the peak flow meter at all.
 Gradually, your lungs may tighten so much during the asthma attack that there is not enough air movement to produce wheezing.
 This is sometimes called the "silent chest," and it is a dangerous sign.
 You need to be taken to a hospital immediately with a severe asthma attack.
 Call 911 for help.
 Unfortunately, some people interpret the disappearance of wheezing during the asthma attack as a sign of improvement and fail to get prompt emergency care.